 Northumberland has something for everyone.
 With the coast offering all the traditional seaside fun, and the beaches having rave reviews for being some of the countries most beautiful (and clean)!

 Nestled on the coast between the Farne Islands and Holy Island you can find Bamburgh.
-Here is you can find the spectacular Bamburgh Castle, dramatically positioned next to the sea.
-It was actually used for filming an array of productions, including the Christmas special of Downton Abbey, Robin Hood: Prince of Thieves, and it featured as Hogwarts for the first and second Harry Potter films.
+Here you’ll find the spectacular Bamburgh Castle, dramatically positioned next to the sea.
+It was actually used for filming lots of productions, including the Christmas special of Downton Abbey, Robin Hood: Prince of Thieves, and it featured as Hogwarts for the first and second Harry Potter films.
 Giving something of interest for all the family!

-With plenty of woodland trails, bike rides, and peace and quiet, you should head to the picturesque Northumberland National Park for your deserved break this summer.
+With plenty of woodland trails, bike rides, and peace and quiet, you should head to picturesque Northumberland for your deserved break this summer.

 You can find the Isle of Wight just south of Portsmouth and is easily accessed by ferry.
 In fact, having to reach the island by ferry makes it almost feel as though you are going abroad!